charlesclz03/flowforge/DOCS/summaries/SESSION_SUMMARY_NOV_15_2025.md

 ---

-**Bottom line**: The core practice loop is now structured as a three-step, game-like experience backed by a shared session context, with a minimal FlowForge HUD header framing every step.
+**Bottom line**: The core practice loop is now structured as a three-step, game-like experience backed by a shared session context, with a minimal Freestyla HUD header framing every step.
 The next session should focus on visual polish and micro-interactions to fully match the provided design assets.